 Hearty vegan baked mac and cheese, made with elbow pasta drenched in a creamy homemade roasted red pepper “cheese” sauce, topped with breadcrumbs and baked to perfection.

-Vegan mac and cheese.
+Vegan cheese analogs.
 A highly contentious topic on the internet and a food that gets seriously mixed reactions from taste testers.
 I’ve come up with a version of baked mac and cheese that I think is really lovely, so I’m throwing my hat into the ring.
 I think you’ll be surprised by how much you like this vegan version, which is delicious in its own right and made with some unexpected nutritious ingredients!
 Sorry for the picture overload today.
 I went a little overboard photographing this cheezy goodness!

 I’ve said it here many times before, but I’m so picky about cheese substitutes.
 I really can’t stand the store-bought shreds, despite having gamely tried all of the brands I could find.
 I actually still think my homemade cashew cream cheese tastes better than anything I’ve bought at the store.